lemlac/mulem/docs/reference.md

 print("{addOptional(1, 1)}")  -- Prints "2"
 ```

+`opt` parameters can aslo have default values.
 Use `=` to to give an optional parameter a default value.
 This will make it a type `T` if it's used.

 ```
 addOptional(opt a = 0, opt b = 0): int = a + b     -- `a` and `b` are always `int`s